awsdocs/amazon-athena-user-guide/doc_source/cloudtrail-logs.md

 + [CloudTrail Record Contents](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference-record-contents.html)
 +  [CloudTrail Event Reference](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference.html)

-To collect logs and save them to Amazon S3, enable CloudTrail for the console\.
+To collect logs and save them to Amazon S3, enable CloudTrail from the AWS Management Console\.
 For more information, see [Creating a Trail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-create-a-trail-using-the-console-first-time.html) in the *AWS CloudTrail User Guide*\.

 Note the destination Amazon S3 bucket where you save the logs\.
 Replace the `LOCATION` clause with the path to the CloudTrail log location and the set of objects with which to work\.
 The example uses a `LOCATION` value of logs for a particular account, but you can use the degree of specificity that suits your application\.